Exceptional Full Hand-Colored Example.

 Chatelain's "very curious map" is one of the most spectacular examples of the marriage between cartography and graphic art.
 Richly decorated in the tradition of Dutch cartography, this map extends from eastern Asia to western Europe, with primary emphasis on the Pacific Ocean and the Americas.

-This 4 sheet example of the map was published by Henri Abraham Chatelain (1684-1743), a Huguenot pastor of Parisian origins.
-Chatelain proved a successful businessman, creating lucrative networks in London, The Hague, and then Amsterdam.
-This "very curious" map was included in the sixth volume of the seven-volume Atlas Historique (see the instructions to the binder in the upper right corner), published between 1705 and 1720.
+The map was included in the landmark work of Henri Abraham Chatelain, a Huguenot pastor of Parisian origins, who lived successively in London, The Hague, and then Amsterdam.
+This "very curious" map was included in the 7 volume Atlas Historique, published between 1705 and 1720.
 This encyclopedic work was devoted to the history and genealogy of the continents, discussing such topics as geography, cosmography, topography, heraldry, and ethnography.
-Although published anonymously, it was apparently compiled by Chatelain or his family, and the text was contributed to by Nicolas Gueudeville, a French geographer.
+Although published anonymously, it was apparently compiled by Chatelain or his family, and the text was contributed by Nicolas Gueudeville, a French geographer.

 Henri Abraham Chatelain (1684-1743) was a Huguenot pastor of Parisian origins.
 Chatelain proved a successful businessman, creating lucrative networks in London, The Hague, and then Amsterdam.
 He is most well known for the Atlas Historique, published in seven volumes between 1705 and 1720.
 This encyclopedic work was devoted to the history and genealogy of the continents, discussing such topics as geography, cosmography, topography, heraldry, and ethnography.
 Published thanks to a partnership between Henri, his father, Zacharie, and his younger brother, also Zacharie, the text was contributed to by Nicolas Gueudeville, a French geographer.
 The maps were by Henri, largely after the work of Guillaume Delisle, and they offered the general reader a window into the emerging world of the eighteenth century.